Memorial Gymnasium - Rushville Lions

 Fans 4

 The fans quickly fill their seats inside the gymnasium and stand and cheer for the team as they march onto the playing court.
-The game has been embedded into the community for over a century and generations of fans have been attending games in the facility since 1926.
-There are many stories to pass on to a younger audience and the mix of people inside varies in age.
+The game has been embedded in the community for over a century, and generations of fans have attended games in the facility since 1926.
+There are many stories to pass on to a younger audience, and the mix of people inside varies in age.

 Access 3

-The town of Rushville is located 40 miles southwest of Indianapolis on SR-52, a very nice drive through a few small towns of the state.
+The town of Rushville is located 40 miles southwest of Indianapolis on SR-52, a very nice drive through a few small towns in the state.
 The city is also 17 miles from I-74 at the Shelbyville exit.
-Inside, the arena access is quite efficient and bathrooms and concessions are located in the outside lobby of the gymnasium.
+Inside, the arena access is quite efficient, and bathrooms and concessions are located in the lobby.

 Return on Investment 3

-The price of an adult ticket is only $5, along with the same lines as many other high school basketball gymnasiums, and well worth the price of admission.
-The concession prices are inexpensive and whenever you can watch a game in a historic facility, it is always well worth the investment.
+The price of an adult ticket is $6, along the same lines as many other high school basketball gymnasiums, and well worth the price of admission.
+The concession prices are low, and whenever you can watch a game in a historic facility, it is always well worth the investment.

-The gymnasium is in magnificent condition; the seats are refurbished, the lighting is sharp, the floor well sanded, and the sightlines are extra close.
+The gymnasium is in magnificent condition; the seats are refurbished, the lighting is sharp, the floor was installed in 2025, and the sightlines are extra close.
 The exterior is in spotless condition as well after 90 years of high school basketball.

 Final Thoughts

-Memorial Gymnasium is the third oldest facility still in regular use for high school basketball in the state of Indiana.
+Memorial Gymnasium is the second-oldest facility still in regular use for high school basketball in the state of Indiana.
 After 90 years of service, the place is in fantastic condition and a pleasant diversion for a comfortable night of basketball.
-Many of these facilities are no longer in use and lay vacant only for us to imagine what it must have been like; fortunately, that is not the case here in Rushville.
+Many of these facilities are no longer in use and lie vacant, only for us to imagine what it must have been like; fortunately, that is not the case here in Rushville.